MartinBa9210/BIDSify/README.md

 $ sub-s1001 sub-s1002 sub-s1003
 ```

-The interaction with the user was kept to a minimum, which results in compromisses in recognzing sequences used and naming them in the .json side car.
+The interaction with the user was kept to a minimum, which results in compromisses in recognzing the sequences used and naming them in the corresponding .json side cars.
+Substrings recognized for processing so far are (upper case as well as lower case):

+* T1
+* T2
+* fMRI
+* EPI
+* BOLD
+* dMRI
+* DTI
+* DWI
+* spin (for spin echo fieldmaps)

+Certain substrings marking sequences that don't need to be processed are the following:

+* localizer
+* scout
+* setter
+* distortion

 Therefor, all seqences, except Resting State, will be named according their DICOM folder name.
 Futur updates will improve this concept.
-BIDSify will promt the given options ans provide a summary on Spin-Echo Fieldmaps measured in AP/PA were found in the correct configuration and SBref sequences if there are any.
+BIDSify will promt the given options and provide a summary on Spin-Echo Fieldmaps measured in AP/PA were found in the correct configuration and SBref sequences if there are any.
 Further it lists the sequences, not recognized by the script.
 Futur updates will treat them as well.